GanitLLM: Difficulty-Aware Bengali Mathematical Reasoning through Curriculum-GRPO: Ablation Study

 \textbf{Comparable accuracy with dramatically faster convergence.} Across all model scales, GRPO and CGRPO achieve nearly identical accuracy on both benchmarks.
 For the 4B model, the difference is within 1 percentage point (77.60 vs. 76.80 on MGSM; 76.30 vs. 76.40 on MSVAMP).
 However, CGRPO reaches its optimal checkpoint at step 600 compared to step 2300 for vanilla GRPO -- a 3.8× reduction in training steps.
 This efficiency gap widens at smaller scales: for the 0.6B model, CGRPO converges at step 1300 versus 7300 for GRPO, representing a 5.6× speedup.

 \textbf{Addressing the cold start problem.} The efficiency gains stem from CGRPO's curriculum-based sample ordering.
 In vanilla GRPO, random shuffling exposes the model to difficult examples early in training when it lacks sufficient capability, resulting in predominantly incorrect generations that provide weak or no learning signals at all (i.e. all rewards 0 across the group).
 This cold start problem delays meaningful policy improvement.
-On the other hand, CGRPO orders training samples by difficulty, allowing the model to first build foundational reasoning patterns before tackling complex examples. \cref{app:grpo_vs_cgrpo} provides additional visualization of the cold-start problem in GRPO.
+On the other hand, CGRPO orders training samples by difficulty, allowing the model to first build foundational reasoning patterns before tackling complex examples.